systopia/de.systopia.civioffice/docs/integrating-with-mail-batch.md

 The additional tools you will need to install are:

-- de.systopia.mailattachment 1.0-alpha1 or higher
+- de.systopia.mailattachment 1.0 (or higher)
-- de.systopia.mailbatch-2.0-alpha1 or higher (provides a search action for contacts and contributions)
+- de.systopia.mailbatch-2.0 (or higher), this provides a search action for contacts and contributions
-- de.systopia.eventmessages-1.1-beta1 or higher (provides a search action for participants)
+- de.systopia.eventmessages-1.1 (or higher), this provides a search action for participants and rule-based, automatic emails to participants

 CiviOffice and the additional extensions will work without further configuration (when installed in sufficient versions).

-To use the feature, search for contacts or contributions and select the search action 'Send Emails (via MailBatch)'.
+To use the feature with regard to contacts or contributions, search for contacts or contributions and select the search action 'Send Emails (via MailBatch)'.
 In the options interface, under 'Attachments', select ' CiviOffice Document' and choose the template you want to use for your attachments.
 Any valid tokens will be replaced in the usual way.